 Nickel Aluminum Bronze

-This group of alloys contains nickel and is primarily selected where a combination of high strength, corrosion resistance and resistance to cavitation and erosion damage is required.
+This group of alloys contains nickel and is primarily selected where a combination of high strength, corrosion resistance, and resistance to cavitation and erosion damage is required.
 They have a history of reliable performance in seawater applications.
-They perform particularly well under stagnant conditions, because resistance to pitting and crevice corrosion attack is superior to that of the 300 series stainless steels.
-The alloys are stronger than 300 series stainless steels.
+They perform particularly well under stagnant conditions because resistance to pitting and crevice corrosion attack is superior to that of the 300 series stainless steels.
+The alloys are stronger than 300 series stainless steel.

 Alloys of both the aluminum bronze family and the nickel aluminum bronze family possess excellent machinability, are easily weldable, and can be successfully joined to many other dissimilar alloys.
 This versatility allows their use in a variety of applications.

 Typical alloys in this group include: MTEK 230/C95500 and MTEK 230-N/C95800.